kapilks11/PhotoManager/README.md

 4. Run by F5
 5. give the folder name to scan.
 6. run again by F5 and this time you can give any other folder to scan it will only add new files which are new.
-##Note ##
+## Note
-1. The software only copy the files in import folder it will not erase existing files. so make sure there is sufficient space in the folder where you store the .py file to run.2. if two files with same name and different content are available it will copy both the files how ever
+1. The software only copy the files in import folder it will not erase existing files. so make sure there is sufficient space in the folder where you store the .py file to run.
+2. if two files with same name and different content are available it will copy both the files how ever